Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggested making interviews and tours earlier in the day to prevent exhaustion, shortening the interview day, and ensuring a welcoming and comfortable experience.
+Applicants commonly suggested making the interviews and tours earlier in the day to avoid exhaustion, while also praising the admissions office for their outstanding job and creating a welcoming and comfortable environment for the applicants.

 Make the interviews earlier in the day.
 Break up some of the lectures/overviews of the school